 To delete a style category, right-click the category you want to delete and select the respective command on the displayed menu.

-Working with text styles is almost the same as with Layer styles.
-The only difference is that in addition to such properties as fills, shadows, etc., text styles also feature a set of typography properties that include font size, font family, line spacing and others.
+The only difference between text styles and layer styles is that in addition to such properties as fills, shadows and blurs, text styles also feature a set of typography properties that include font size, font family, line spacing and others.
+All the procedures with text styles are the same as in layer styles.

-See also the Objects section for tips on working with text objects.
+See also the Text section for tips on working with text objects.

 You can make use of layer and text styles from UI kits supplied with Lunacy or your own files.
 In the latter case you should first add this file to the UI Kits library.
 For details about UI kits, click here.